thenexthub/Codira/docs/Lexicon.md

 ## contextual type

-1. The expected type for a Swift sub-expression based on the rest of the statement.
+1. The expected type for a Codira sub-expression based on the rest of the statement.
 For example, in the statement `print(6 * 9)`, the contextual type of the expression `6 * 9` is `Any`.
 2. The type of a value or declaration from inside a potentially generic